kubeflow/kubeflow/kfctl/README.md

 These functions mostly call a [KsService Interface](https://github.com/kubeflow/kubeflow/blob/master/bootstrap/cmd/bootstrap/app/ksServer.go#L60) to build a ksonnet application.
-The KsService Interface as is cannot be leveraged by kfctl since it includes specific GCP/IAM parameters The interface is implemented by [KsServer](https://github.com/kubeflow/kubeflow/blob/master/bootstrap/cmd/bootstrap/app/ksServer.go#L80) which also binds additional methods like [appGenerate](https://github.com/kubeflow/kubeflow/blob/master/bootstrap/cmd/bootstrap/app/ksServer.go#L566) that are relevant to kfctl but cannot be easily separated.
+The KsService Interface as is cannot be leveraged by kfctl since it includes specific GCP/IAM parameters The interface is implemented by [ksServer](https://github.com/kubeflow/kubeflow/blob/master/bootstrap/cmd/bootstrap/app/ksServer.go#L80) which also binds additional methods like [appGenerate](https://github.com/kubeflow/kubeflow/blob/master/bootstrap/cmd/bootstrap/app/ksServer.go#L566) that are relevant to kfctl but cannot be easily separated.
 It turns out the primary flow of interest is createAppHandler.
-This function ends up making all the ksonnet calls required by kfctl.
+This calls an [anonymous function](https://github.com/kubeflow/kubeflow/blob/master/bootstrap/cmd/bootstrap/app/ksServer.go#L1038) that ends up making all the ksonnet calls required by kfctl.
-The other entrypoints are either not relevent to kfctl or implement part of what is done in createAppHandler.
+The other entrypoints are either not relevent to kfctl or implement part of what is done in this anonymous function.

 ### Analysis